-sigwrite-1.2.0.zip (111K) a zipped hfs disk image and checksum file.
+sigwrite-1.2.0.zip (info) a zipped hfs disk image and checksum file.
 The disk image can be mounted with Mini vMac.
 Includes source code.

 SigWrite is a tool for creating digital signatures that can be checked with the SigCheck tool.
 Public and secret key pairs for these tools can be created with MakeKeys.

 To use SigWrite, launch the application, and in the editing window that appears, paste in a message to be signed.
 For example:

 Twas brillig, and the slithy toves did gyre and gimble in the wabe: All mimsy were the borogoves, and the mome raths outgrabe.

 Copy all of the indented text above.
 Then paste it into SigWrite, which requires getting the clipboard into the emulated Macintosh, if SigWrite is run inside Mini vMac.
 You can get text into the emulated Macintosh using the “Host Paste” command in the Edit Menu of SigWrite.
 It is like the “Paste” command, except that it uses the clipboard of the real computer instead of the clipboard of the emulated computer.
 The keyboard shortcut is Command-Option-V. (The “Host Paste” command has similar effect to using ClipIn and then the normal “Paste” command.)

 Then click on the status bar, at the bottom of the window below the editing area.
 (Choosing the ‘Go’ command from the File menu, of the emulated Macintosh, will also work.
 The keyboard shortcut is Command-G.)